StacieL/doc/docs/ProjectEditor-GeneralSection.md

 <div class = "tips">
 <b>TIP:</b>

-If you already have an icon for your desktop application, you can drag and drop it directly into the icon area.
+* If you already have an icon for your desktop application, you can drag and drop it directly into the icon area.

-Here's the magic trick: 4D for iOS automatically determines the dominant color of your application's icon and uses it to generate a custom color scheme for your application!
+* <b>Here's the magic trick:</b> 4D for iOS automatically determines the dominant color of your application's icon and uses it to generate a custom color scheme for your application!
 </div>

 * <b>Developer:</b> This field is automatically filled with your user account name.
-* <b>Team:</b> Your Developer Account Team ID
+* <b>Team:</b> Your Developer Account Team ID.